In this document, unless otherwise stated or the context requires:

 3.2 Subject to Clause 10 below this shall continue for a period of twenty-four (24) months from each date of individual connection or upgrade or tariff change, unless a different term is selected under the “Initial Minimum Contract Term” provision.
-This Agreement shall continue thereafter until terminated by either party giving not less than ninety (90) days prior written notice, such notice not to be served prior to the expiry of the said initial minimum contract term.
+This Agreement shall continue thereafter until terminated by either party giving not less than ninety (90) calendar days prior written notice, such notice not to be served prior to the expiry of the said initial minimum contract term.

 3.3 This Agreement is a Master Agreement, and the provisions of Clause 3.1 and 3.2 are applicable to all mobile numbers and/or handsets Connected to Provider and will also apply to subsequent Connections or Upgrades from the individual Connection or Upgrade date.